Suvarnabhumi Bangkok Airport

 Bangkok Airport Grab

-To use Grab you need to download the Thailand app when you arrive at the airport.
-There is a fixed price of between 400-600 baht with a choice of standard or premium cars.
+To use Grab you need to download the Grab Thailand app when you arrive at the airport.
+You will need a phone number for registration.
+You can choose Grab Car or Grab Taxi or Just Grab.
+Grab Car is a private vehicle.
+You will receive an estimate for the fare which is the price that you will pay at your destination.
+The quote that you receive will not always be the same.
+It will depend on demand and supply.
+The fare should be somewhere between 400-600 baht with a choice of standard or premium cars.
 You have to meet your Grab car outside level 2, not the same area as the metered taxi rank.

 Bangkok Airport Rail Link

 The airport train station is on the basement level of the passenger terminal.
 Service hours are 06.00 am – 24.00.
 Trains leave every 15 minutes and take 30 minutes to arrive at the Phaya Thai terminal station which has a walkway to the BTS Phaya Thai station.
 The fare is 45 baht.
 Get off at Makkasan station to connect with the MRT.

 The train also serves as a commuter line stopping additionally at six stations en-route.
 Centrally there are stops at Ratchaparop and Makkasan stations.
 Makkasan station has a walkway to the MRT Phetchaburi station.

 If you are heading to Khao San Road from Phaya Thai terminal you can take the orange air-conditioned bus number 59 (inbound).
 This will take you all the way to Khaosan.
 You will need to turn left at the station street-level exit and walk about 100 meters to the bus stop.
 It would be easier to take the S1 bus from the airport.